Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Materials and Methods

 To carry out the nanoindentation experiments, np-Ta powder particles were immobilized on polished Si substrates for nanoindentation measurements (Fig, \ref{fig:Sample}.D) by heating the Si substrate to $\sim$70 °C, applying CrystalBond$ \textsuperscript{\textregistered}$ 509 forming an homogeneous thin film on its surface, and then depositing the particles directly using a spatula.
 Upon cooling, the resin hardens, effectively bonding the particles to the substrate.

 Hardness (H) and indentation elastic modulus (E) were then obtained using nanoindentation.
 Measurements were performed on two independent platforms (Agilent G200-XP and Hysitron TI950), both with a Berkovich diamond tip, to verify reproducibility.
+The area function of the tip was calibrated by performing a series of indentations with increasing load on a standard fused silica sample.

 Depth-dependent averages for the elastic modulus were obtained via the continuous stiffness method (nanoDMA-Hysitron Triboindenter) with a constant strain rate of 0.1 $s^{-1}$ and load-controlled mode up to a load of 100 mN.
 Load oscillation was adjusted to 75 Hz using variable load amplitude (starting at 175 $\mu$N) to obtain a harmonic displacement target of 2 nm.
-Load-displacement curves were measured up to 1000 nm using both indenters with displacement-controlled mode.
-Arrays of imprints were performed with a minimum distance between indents of 50 $\mu$m to prevent interference from deformation caused by nearby indents \cite{baker2024optimal}.
+Load-displacement curves were measured up to 1000 nm using both indenters with displacement-controlled mode, reaching maximum loads between 12 and 25 mN.
+The selected indentation depth minimizes substrate effects, as it is smaller than 10\% of the average particle size.

+Nanoindentation measurements were carried out on 9 different particles, all of which exhibited flat exposed surfaces.
+Optical images of the indented particles are presented in Fig. S1, in the supplementary material file.
+Arrays of 5 to 15 imprints per particle, depending on the particle size, were performed with a minimum distance between indents of 50 $\mu$m to prevent interference from deformation caused by nearby indents \cite{baker2024optimal}.
 A strain rate of 0.05 1/s and a holding time at maximum load of 10 s were used.
-As a first approximation, a Poisson's ratio of 0.18 was utilized for calculations \cite{luhrs2016elastic}.
+As a first approximation, a Poisson's ratio of 0.18 was utilized for modulus calculations \cite{luhrs2016elastic}.